Jimmythespy/Document-metadata-extractor/README.md

-## Program to extract legal documents' number and issuance date, using:
+## Program to extract legal documents' number and issuance date:
+# Pakages used:
 - EasyOCR
 - Tesseract
 - OpenCV
 - chatGPT and Claude LLM